IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/REVIEW.md

 False.
 The action from the public package needs to bound to a logical name within a local namespace before default parameters can be applied to it.
 [explanation]

-2. If you bind a parameter value to a package, that value cannot be overridden on invocation.
+3. If you bind a parameter value to a package, that value cannot be overridden on invocation.

 (!) true
 (x) false

 [explanation]
 False.
 The parameter value on invocation always overrides those on the package binding.
+[explanation]

+4. After creating a custom package as private, you can clone the package to make it public.

+(!) true
+(x) false

+[explanation]
+False.
+You simply need to update the package using the <code>--shared</code> flag and with a value of <code>yes</code>value.
+For example:
+<p><code>ibmcloud fn package update custom --shared yes</code></p>
 [explanation]